anfperez/code-assessment-web/blog.md

 after some brief investigation, I realized that Node.js is a server-side language and I therefore cannot save to file with it.
 So, I'm going to need to find another solution for all this.

+Later...

+So I watched a few tutorials and did some work in a small application I built just to test api calls.
+It seems to have worked.
+One really important thing I learned more about was .fetch() and also the importance of state.
+I know React and Redux are all about managing states, but I feel like I'm finally beginning to understand the concept.

+### 4/3/18

+I am still working on the right way to export the JSON out of the API call and into "products" successfully.
+I feel like I -almost- have it, but not just yet...